 • Placement

 • Here you will consider and follow standards for the placement of a tree relative to other trees and elements of infrastructure.
-Adequate space between trees reduces competition for water and nutrients.
-Selection of the planting site must ensure the tree doesn't adversely impact the urban infrastructure as it grows, such as creating driveway aprons, limiting traffic intersection sight lines and interfering with traffic control devices, buildings and utilities.
+Adequate spacing between trees reduces competition for water and nutrients.
+Selection of the planting site must ensure the tree doesn't adversely impact the urban infrastructure as it grows, such as driveway aprons, limiting traffic intersection sight lines and interfering with traffic control devices, buildings and utilities.

 Street lined with newly planted trees

 Once you have selected a planting site, what tree species do you plant?
-Be sure to set goals for the planting to help guide your selection process, for example stormwater management or heat island mitigation.

 Retention trench